ShauryaK2004/JSLearn/README.md

 ﻿# JSLearn Theorey

 ~> What is EcmaScript ?
+:-
-:-EcmaScript is a Standard which defines the syntax, rules and other things for a scripting language.
+EcmaScript is a Standard which defines the syntax,rules and other things for a scripting language.
 Latest version being used is ES2025

+~>What is JavaScript?
+:-
-:-Javascript is a scripting language that is based on the standards of ecmascript javascript is the most common scripting language that extends the EcmaScript with functionality such as DOM.
+Javascript is a scripting language that is based on the standards of ecmascript javascript is the most common scripting language that extends the EcmaScript with functionality such as DOM.

 ~> How to execute Java Script ?
 :-
-{1.Javascript can be executed right inside one's browser.
+ 1.Javascript can be executed right inside one's browser.
 You can open the javascript console and start writing javascript there
 2.Another way to execute javascript is a runtime like Node.js which can be installed and used to run javascript code.

-3.Yet another way to execute javascript is by inserting "it inside
-  <script> tag of an HTML document.
+3.Yet another way to execute javascript is by inserting "it inside <script> tag of an HTML document.
-    }

 ~> first program
   // we use console.log() function for printing output in console console.log("Hello World");